 - Filtering groups using MySQL HAVING – filters the groups by a specific condition.

-- Nesting a query within another using MySQL subquery – shows you how to nest a query (inner query) within another query (outer query) and use result of the inner query for the outer query.
+- Nesting a query within another using MySQL subquery – shows you how to nest a query (inner query) within another query (outer query) and use the result of the inner query for the outer query.
 We will also introduce you to the correlated subquery concept.

+Section 9.
 Modifying data in MySQL

 In this section, you will learn how to insert, update, and delete data from tables using various MySQL statements.

 - Inserting data into tables using MySQL INSERT statement – you will learn how to use various forms of the INSERT statement to insert data into database tables.

 - Updating data using MySQL UPDATE statement – you will learn how to use UPDATE statement and its options to update data in database tables.

 - Performing cross table update with MySQL UPDATE JOIN – this tutorial shows you how to perform cross table update using UPDATE JOIN statement with INNER JOIN and LEFT JOIN.

 - Removing data using MySQL DELETE – this tutorial shows you how to use the DELETE statement to remove data from one or more tables.

-ON DELETE CASCADEreferential action for a foreign key to delete data from a child table automatically when you delete data from a parent table.
+- Removing data from multiple tables using MySQL ON DELETE CASCADE – learn how to use ON DELETE CASCADE referential action for a foreign key to delete data from a child table automatically when you delete data from a parent table.